MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 The clients that currently support unified labeling include:

+- From the Office Insiders program:

-- MacOS computers that use Office for Mac 2016 (public preview)
+    - MacOS computers that use Office for Mac 2016

     - iOS and Android devices that use Word, Excel, and PowerPoint from Office Mobile.

 - Clients from software vendors and developers that use the [MIP SDK](https://docs.microsoft.com/azure/information-protection/develop/mip/mip-sdk-reference)

 ## Next steps

+If you're new to the Security & Compliance Center, see [Office 365 Security and Compliance](https://docs.microsoft.com/office365/securitycompliance/?redirectSourcePath=%252fen-us%252farticle%252fOverview-of-security-and-compliance-in-Office-365-dcb83b2c-ac66-4ced-925d-50eb9698a0b2 )